"What the Dog Ate" Excerpt

-Here's an excerpt from my e-book.
 This scene takes place a couple of weeks after Maggie finds exactly what it was that the dog ate - namely, a pair of size-tiny thong panties that weren't hers.
+(As per the opening line of the book: "The vet handed Maggie Baxter a plastic specimen bag containing a pair of size-tiny lavender thong panties extracted from her dog; but they were not hers.")
 Confronted with the evidence, her husband of seventeen years admits his affair and leaves her for the other woman:

 ~~~